tomwhross/pdb-tutorial/README.md

 (Pdb)
 ```

 Look at that!
-We recover from the point where the last exception was thrown and are placed in the `pdb` REPL.
+We recover from the point where the last exception was thrown and are placed in the `pdb` prompt.
 From here, we can examine the state the program was in
-before it crashed which will aid you in your investigation.
+before it crashed which will help you in your investigation.

 **NB**: You can also start the `main.py` script using `python -m pdb main.py` and `continue` until an exception is thrown.
 Python will automatically enter `post_mortem`
 mode at the uncaught exception.